-Welcome to IE University, an institution that is committed to a unique higher education model hinges on two key defining aspects.
-The first is the level of internationalization of our community and our focus, whereby students from over 100 countries and professors of 40 nationalities interact in a highly diverse environment.
-The second is the personalized nature of our programs, which permits students to actively participate in mapping their own education path by selecting, under the guidance of a tutor, specializations, lab projects, workshops, international internships and exchange programs with universities around the world.
+Our unique higher education model hinges on two key aspects.
+The first is our focus on creating an international community and outlook.
+Students from over 130 countries and professors of 40 nationalities interact together in a highly diverse environment.
+The second is the personalized nature of our programs, enabling students to actively participate in mapping their own education path by selecting—under the guidance of a tutor—specializations, lab projects, workshops, international internships and exchange programs with universities around the world.

 We hope that you find the information provided in this section useful.
-For more detailed information or any other query you might have, do not hesitate to contact us at email@example.com.
+For more detailed information or for any other query you might have, do not hesitate to contact us at email@example.com

-The University blog features all academic, cultural, and sporting events taking place; news relating to students and professors; activities organized in conjunction with other universities; and any official activity taking place at IE University.NEWS
+The University blog is constantly updated, and features all academic, cultural and sporting events taking place; news relating to students and professors; activities organized in conjunction with other universities; and any other official activity taking place at IE University.NEWS

 Ideas is published quarterly.